FelixFourcolor/noteblock-generator/dev/README.md

+# Development environment

-This directory contains JSON schemas and VSCode settings for music files.
-It is not distributed with the python package; instead, copy its content to every new project.
+These are JSON schemas and VSCode settings for music files.
+Copy them to every new project.